Support our work at Saturday School

-Our teachers and volunteers are also important because they become examples to students of what it means to value education and to serve the community.
+Our teachers and volunteers are important because they become examples to students of what it means to value education, and to serve the community.

-Please join us – as a Teacher or Volunteer – in making a valuable contribution to the learning experiences of our Saturday School students.
+Please join us – as a Teacher or Volunteer – in making a valuable contribution to the learning experience at Saturday School

 Saturday School hires certified teachers and SAT/ACT Test Prep instructors to work at all 12 Saturday School center locations.